Concordia Ball

 Picture

-Concordia Ball 1974: Chancellor Kreisky, Mayor Gratz und Dance Master Willy Fränzl
+Concordia Ball 1974: Chancellor Bruno Kreisky, Mayor Leopold Gratz und Dance Master Willy Fränzl

 Dress Code